 The role of mythology and storytelling in geoscience

-The Lord of the Rings is clearly and obviously a work of fiction, an allegory for the evils of industrialisation and war.
+The Lord of the Rings is clearly and obviously a work of fiction, a book that is strongly coded with aspects of the evils of industrialisation and war.
 There is perhaps an interesting lens of climate change that can be applied to the work, but first and forever it is a fantasy story.
 In the real world myths and legends helped people to understand the world around them for generations, and for many geoscientists, even today, exploring myths and stories provided useful information in places where the only data collected may have been in the form of oral tradition.
 The EGU Tectonics and Structural Geology Division blog has a wonderful series on these geological myths by Filippo Carboni and the EGU Outreach Committee recently funded a public engagement project that would work with indigenous people to incorporate traditional ways of understanding water protections with scientific ways.

 So although examining the geology of the fictional world of Middle-earth is a fun game, the tales we tell each other about the real world can be enlightening as well as entertaining, and we should never stop looking for the mountains marching at the edges of our stories.